LunnaBoo/42_Codexion/README.md

-This project has been created as part of the 42 curriculum by <luccribe>.
+_This project has been created as part of the 42 curriculum by luccribe_

 # Description
 This project is a revamp of the old Philosophers project from 42, and very well known programming problem.
 Besides having it's own particularities